itxwaleedrazzaq/fluid-transformer/README.md

     num_heads=16,               # Number of attention heads of LAN num_layers=1,               # Number of stacked encoder/decoder layers
-    ff_dim=32,                  # Dimension of the feed-forward network topk=8,                     # Number of top-k attention interactions expansion_rate=2,           # Expansion factor for feed-forward layers use_sink_gate=True,         # Enable sink gate mechanism
+    ff_dim=32,                  # Dimension of the feed-forward network delta_t= 0.01,              # Time-step for the Liquid Attention
+    euler_steps=5,              # Number of Euler steps for Liquid Attention topk=8,                     # Number of top-k attention interactions expansion_rate=2,           # Expansion factor for feed-forward layers use_sink_gate=True,         # Enable sink gate mechanism